rugtumu/Workout-Tracker/README.md

 5. Enter sets, reps, and weight
 6. View progress charts in the **Progress** tab

+### Fingerprint Authentication (Optional Feature)
+**PIN is the default authentication method.** Fingerprint is an optional feature for convenience.

+**To enable fingerprint:**
+1. Log in to the app with your PIN
+2. Go to the **Profile** tab
+3. Find "Fingerprint Authentication" in the Settings section
+4. Turn on the switch and verify your fingerprint
+5. You can now log in with your fingerprint!

+**Important Notes:**
+- PIN is always the primary authentication method
+- Fingerprint is only an optional feature for quick access
+- Devices without fingerprint support will only use PIN
+- You can disable fingerprint anytime

 ### Medical Data Tracking
 1. Tap the **Medical** tab
 2. Tap the **+** button to add medical data